-The A350 XWB’s successful Early Long Flight evaluations – which were performed 2-3 June 2014 from Toulouse, France – are highlighted with comments from their passengers, consisting of Airbus employees selected in recognition of strong work performance.
-Operating the MSN002 developmental aircraft in typical airline conditions with cabin crews from Air France and Lufthansa (two of the A350 XWB’s current customers), the Early Long Flight campaign is part of Airbus’ commitment to ensuring the next-generation jetliner’s maturity at service entry – which is planned for the fourth quarter of 2014.
+Operating the MSN002 developmental aircraft in typical airline conditions with cabin crews from Air France and Lufthansa (two of the A350 XWB’s current customers), this Early Long Flight campaign is part of Airbus’ commitment to ensuring the A350 XWB’s maturity at service entry – planned for the fourth quarter of 2014.

 Early Long Flight passengers were able to try out the A350 XWB’s advanced cabin systems, including environmental control, lighting, in-flight entertainment (IFE), galleys, electronics, and lavatories and water waste systems.
 In particular, cabin temperature and humidity were monitored constantly during the flight, with multiple sensors and MSN002’s flight test instrumentation used to measure their performance with a full passenger load.

 Human factor experts also observed cabin ergonomics during the flight – evaluating how passengers reacted to factors such as the readability of interior signage or the direction a lavatory door opens.

 MSN002’s first Early Long Flight took off on 2 June and arrived back in Toulouse seven hours later after flying over Paris, the Netherlands, Denmark, Norway, and the U.K. One day later, this jetliner departed for a 12-hour overnight flight, travelling over France, the Iberian Peninsula and Northern Europe – taking in the midnight sun over Norway along the way – before landing this morning at Toulouse-Blagnac Airport.